 If you're hunting down some michiu at your local Asian supermarket, you can sub with shaoxing, or you can also find michiu on amazon.

-Dried Scallops is a dried seafood product made from the adductor muscle of scallops.
-It’s often times used in Asian cooking because of its umami flavor and while it definitely taste of seafood, has a less ‘fishy’ flavor.
+Dried Scallops is a dried seafood product made from the adductor muscle of scallops, whereas the dried shrimp is made of shrimp.
+They're both often times used in Asian cooking because of its umami flavor and while it definitely taste of seafood, has a less 'fishy' flavor.

-In this dish, the dried scallop is optional, but it definitely adds an additional tasty flavor to the soup!
+In this dish, the dried scallop and or shrimp is optional, but it definitely adds an additional tasty flavor to the soup!
+I never make it without!
+And side note, it is also a good source of calcium.

-This item can be found in your local Asian supermarket usually, but if you’re having trouble finding it – you can actually also find some dried scallops on amazon.
+This item can be found in your local Asian supermarket usually, but if you're having trouble finding it - you can actually also find some dried scallops and dried shrimp on Amazon.

 First gather your ingredients: